Skip advert

 The knurled thumbwheels on the two-spoke steering wheel, the slender chrome-finished door handles, and the soft materials that cover the dashboard all add up to make the Octavia’s understated and neatly laid-out cabin feel a cut above almost anything else in the class.

 It’s got the edge over the Volkswagen Golf, with only one or two alternatives, such as the Peugeot 308, able to deliver a similar sense of occasion.
-The buttons on the dashboard feel well damped, and the overall architecture looks sturdy.
-Even the font on the digital driver’s display is understated and classy.
+The buttons on the dashboard are well damped, and the overall architecture looks and feels sturdy.
+Even the font on the digital driver’s display has an understated charm about it.

 All versions of the facelifted Skoda Octavia have a 13-inch touchscreen.
-It’s very similar to the system fitted to the VW Golf, but it comes with unique Skoda graphics and colours.
+This is very similar to the system fitted to the VW Golf, but it comes with unique Skoda graphics and colours.

 Skip advert